CymricNPG/Kicker/README.md

 - use "grails war" and deploy it on a application server (http://grails.org/Deployment)

 Existing Servlet Container:
-- download latest Kicker-3.0.war
+- download latest war
 - rename it to Kicker.war
 - deploy it on a container e.g. tomcat see http://grails.org/Deployment for more information, which containers are supported
 - Kicker.war uses as default database h2
-- Tomcat: You may increase the upload size, if installed through the Manager: http://maxrohde.com/2011/04/27/large-war-file-cannot-be-deployed-in-tomcat-7/
+- Tomcat: You may increase the upload size, if installed with the Manager: http://maxrohde.com/2011/04/27/large-war-file-cannot-be-deployed-in-tomcat-7/

 Build: